joelcpinheiro/joelcpinheiro.github.io/README.md

 Access the Traefik URL IP_ANY_MANAGER:8080 and see the frontends and backends of services created.

-To continue create a service called ussuapp, don't remenber of add the labels which are traefik.port, network traefik-pub and label traefik.frontend.rule, that is an URL on the application.
+To continue create a service called <b>ussuapp</b>, don't remenber of add the labels which are traefik.port, network traefik-pub and label traefik.frontend.rule, that is an URL on the application.

 ```sh
 docker service create \